Joseph M. Sanzari Children's Hospital

 The Joseph M. Sanzari Children's Hospital (JMSCH) at Hackensack University Medical Center is a pediatric acute care hospital with 105 beds.
 It is a designated New Jersey children's hospital and full institutional member of the National Association of Children's Hospitals.

-It is affiliated with the Hackensack Meridian School of Medicine at Seton Hall University, Rutgers University New Jersey Medical School, University of Medicine and Dentistry of New Jersey-New Jersey Medical School in Newark, and is a member of the Hackensack Meridian Health system.
+It is affiliated with the Hackensack Meridian School of Medicine, Rutgers University New Jersey Medical School, University of Medicine and Dentistry of New Jersey-New Jersey Medical School in Newark, and is a member of the Hackensack Meridian Health system.
 JMSCH provides comprehensive pediatric specialties and sub-specialties for infants, children, teens, and young adults aged 0–22 throughout Northern New Jersey.

 About

 Patient care units

 The hospital has a variety of patient care units to provide services for infants, children, teens, and young adults in all conditions.